 In December 2017, two directors elected to take restricted stock grants in lieu of cash retainers for 2018.
-A total of 37,657 shares of restricted stock valued at approximately \$90,000 will be amortized to expense on a straight-line basis until December 14, 2018 when the stock vests in full.
+A total of 37,657 shares of restricted stock valued at approximately \$90,000 was amortized to expense on a straight-line basis until December 14, 2018 when the stock vested in full.